b-chen00/CovidStats/README.md

 ### Run the project:
 1. Create a virtual environment with `python3 -m venv <virtual-environment-name>`.
-2. Use `<virtual-environment-name>/Scripts/activate` to activate your virtual environment.
-Use `source <virtual-environment-name>/Scripts/activate` for Git Bash.
+2. Use `<virtual-environment-name>/Scripts/activate` to activate your virtual environment. <br> Use `source <virtual-environment-name>/Scripts/activate` if you are using Git Bash.
 3. Clone this project and `cd` into the cloned repository.
 4. Use `python3 app.py` to run the project on your local host.
 5. Go to the url listed as the local host.